armele/mctradepost-retro/README.md

 ### Buildings
 #### Marketplace
 Gives you a place for a Shopkeeper to work.
-They will sell various trinkets (configured in the hut block) to the visitors in the colony, generating Trade Coins (‡).
+They can make just about anything (configured in the hut block) into a cute souvenir to sell to the visitors in the colony, generating Trade Coins (‡).

 #### Resort
 A resort attracts your citizens who are feeling overworked.
 Guest Services will tend to vacationing citizens, who can relax and repair their adverse stat, and generate some Trade Coins (‡) for the colony while taking a break from work.

 #### Recycling Center
 The recycling center can help you break down your old building materials and other equipment into their raw components so they can be reused.
 Up to two recycling processes per building level can be in progress at once, and a skilled Recycling Engineer can speed up the process.
+Success of recycling depends on a variety of factors, including the building level, the level of damage something has taken (if damageable) and the primary skill of the recycling engineer handling the work.

+#### Train Station
+Currently this building has no functional use.
+Future purposes include:
+* Increasing visitor count and quality
+* Increasing trader frequency and quality
+* Connecting to other colonies to facilitate trading.

 ### Jobs
-The Shopkeeper works in the Marketplace, keeping the shelves stocked and ordering up new supply as needed.
+* The Shopkeeper works in the Marketplace, keeping the shelves stocked with souvenirs and ordering up new supply as needed.

-Guest Services staffs the resort, finding out what the vacationers need to relax, and bringing it to them.
+* Guest Services staffs the resort, finding out what the vacationers need to relax, and bringing it to them.

-The Bartender also works at the resort, mixing up delicious treats that help the vacationers relax.
+* The Bartender also works at the resort, mixing up delicious treats that help the vacationers relax.

-The Recycling Engineer handles all recycling requests at the Recycling Center.
+* The Recycling Engineer handles all recycling requests at the Recycling Center.
+* The Station Master currently has no purpose - work in progress.

 ### Research
 This mod introduces the "Economics" line of research.